momo-87/recipe-app/README.md

 # 📖 [Recipe App] <a name="about-project"></a>

-**[Recipe App]** The Recipe app keeps track of all your recipes, and ingredients.
+> The Recipe app keeps track of all your recipes, and ingredients.
 It will allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
 Also, since sharing recipes is an important part of cooking the app should allow you to make them public so anyone can access them.

 ## 🛠 Built With <a name="built-with"></a>